 No matter where I hid those boots, Joe would find them and squeeze his feet into them.
 I couldn’t convince him not to wear them.
 I tried to find a bigger pair, but it was the wrong season and I couldn’t find any new rain boots (where was Amazon 40 years ago – LOL).
 I finally had to give them away to prevent him from hurting his poor toes.

-It is interesting how we can spend so much time, effort, and money to make a change.
-Yet at the same time we fight it.
-Change always expands us, and fear tries very had to contract us back into the comfort zone.
+It is interesting how you can spend so much time, effort, and money to make a change.
+Yet at the same time you fight it.
+Change always expands you and fear tries very had to contract you back into the comfort zone.

-What we need to remember is, why it is difficult to change and grow, the opposite is to contract and die.
-Look at any root bound plant.
-In order to remain healthy it requires a bigger pot.
+What you need to remember is, WHY it is difficult to change and grow, when the opposite is to contract and die.
+Look at any root bound plant and you can see what happens when you bind yourself up in your comfort zone.
+In order to remain healthy the plant requires a bigger pot.
 If it doesn’t get a bigger pot, the growth stops, and eventually the plant will die.